Why I ❤️ stress and you should too.

 Visualize pushing the pedal to the metal in a car that’s stuck in the mud.
 The gas keeps it revving for a while, but the wheels just spin, the car doesn't move, and eventually, the engine burns out.

 You can learn to make peace with stress.
+All you have to do is:

 I'D LOVE TO SHARE THESE FREE RESOURCES WITH YOU. ❤️